russian-bogatyr/AKWebsite.github.io/index.md

 ## Games

 ### Operation Z 2
+Currnetly working on a horror game

 ### Space Escape
+Game designed for iOS system

 ### Booster
+Early version of a Space Escape game

 ### Space Guardian
+Rail shooter designed in Unity

 ### Path Guardian
+Tower defense game with limited number of towers to place

 ### Operation Z
+FPS game

 ### RPG Demo
+Projet under the development

 ## Simulations

 ### ONR CyVR-T
+Need to find somewhere a discription from SRS or SDD

 ## Unity Assets

 ### Easy Themed Key Door System
-My very first published asset. this asset is created to add a themed key door mechanic to your game.
+My very first published asset.
+This asset is created to add a themed key door system to your game.
 You can easily customize your key and door models accordingly to your game.

 # iOS Apps
-In this section you will be able to see all my created iOS apps.
-Currently there are three iOS apps in development but very soon you will see them, my friend.

 ## Pocket Quote
+App which provides on the screen a motivational quote of a famous person

 ## Toxic Quiz
+App whhich contains a quis for identifying if you are in toxic relationships

 # Computer Applications
+Smart Nose surgery
+Easy Cheff Applications

 # Freelance Projects
+List here my orders from fiverr, provide a link

+# Publications
+Publication With Ochoa

+# Other Exeperience

+Russian language tutor
+Computer Architecture Grader

 # About Me
 I am a passionate software developer with interest in two fields: app development and game development.
 This Page was created to show all my work to you, my dear visitor.